 By 2030 this precinct will be one of the world's best biomedical and research centres.
 It will be a place for people to pursue quality jobs and purposeful long-term careers.
 Precinct universities will provide well-educated talent for the growing Parkville workforce.

 With a new Metro Tunnel station opening in 2025, Parkville will have fast and easy access across the city.
-By 2030 the precinct will have created an extra:
+By 2036 the precinct will have created up to:

 Life in this precinct

 Parkville is a designated National Employment and Innovation Cluster.
-By 2030, this precinct will be home to almost 60,000 knowledge jobs.
 Its world-class biomedical expertise will continue to expand.
 With this growth, new employment opportunities will arise.
 Research and discovery in Parkville will power innovation and drive the economic outcomes that create more jobs.